-Cloudflare Channel and Alliance Business Revenue Accelerates 174% Over Two Years and Expands with Additional Paths to Revenue, Program Awarded 5-Stars...
+Cloudflare Channel And Alliance Business Revenue Accelerates 174% Over Two Years And Expands With Additional Paths To Revenue, Program Awarded 5-Stars...

+(MENAFN- Mid-East) Cloudflare PowerUP Partner Program offers partners clear routes to market, bolstering business opportunities and cloud innovation.

-(MENAFN- Procre8) DUBAI, UAE, 3rd April, 2024 – Cloudflare, Inc. (NYSE: NET), the leading connectivity cloud company, today announced that its channel revenue increased 174% over the last two years, and was recently awarded by CRN, receiving the highest accolade of a 5-Star ranking for its Partner Program.
-The company’s recently launched Cloudflare PowerUP Partner Program provides additional, clear paths to revenue for its channel partners globally.
-The Program expansion comes as Cloudflare’s partnerships and alliances have been delivering strong results to joint customers across sectors worldwide.
+DUBAI, UAE– Cloudflare, Inc. (NYSE: NET), the leading connectivity cloud company, today announced that its channel revenue increased 174% over the last two years, and was recently awarded by CRN, receiving the highest accolade of a 5-Star ranking for its Partner Program.
+The company's recently launched Cloudflare PowerUP Partner Program provides additional, clear paths to revenue for its channel partners globally.
+The Program expansion comes as Cloudflare's partnerships and alliances have been delivering strong results to joint customers across sectors worldwide.

 With the rapid growth of interconnected applications, employees, and devices, comes new and more sophisticated attack vectors.
 Organizations with limited security and traditional network architectures are not only facing increased risk of attack, but are also hindered by the lack of freedom to innovate between cloud applications.
 Cloudflare's connectivity cloud is the digital core for businesses to transform how they connect, protect, and build in their digital environments.